twitter/opensource-website/README.md

 Implemented Add Navigation Bar to Year in Review Page #6
 - Implemented the navigation bar that is found on the other pages to be consistent with the rest of the website

+Implemented Main: Improve the 3 icons in Our Philosophy section #13
+- Added animations to the icons on the main page under the Philosophy section

+---